 Undergraduate Research at CISER was established in 1992.
-In that time, Texas Tech University has received five generous grants in 1992, 1994, 1998, 2002 and 2006 from the Howard Hughes Medical Institute (HHMI) Undergraduate Science Education Program totaling $7.8 million dollars.
-TTU was the only Texas institution to receive a grant in the 2002 competition, and is the only Texas institution to had received continuous funding from HHMI.
+At that time, Texas Tech University has received five generous grants in 1992, 1994, 1998, 2002 and 2006 from the Howard Hughes Medical Institute (HHMI) Undergraduate Science Education Program totaling $7.8 million dollars.
+TTU was the only Texas institution to receive a grant in the 2002 competition and is the only Texas institution to had received continuous funding from HHMI.
 Until 2014, CISER was primarily funded by the HHMI Undergraduate Science Education Program.
 Today, thanks to the generous support from colleges, departments, and administrators in Texas Tech system, and other grants, TTU CISER is able to continue supporting Undergraduate Research Scholars in STEM (Science, Technology, Engineering, and Math).

-The Whitacre College of Engineering is proud to educate young people to solve problems that help society through the application of math, science and ingenuity.
+The Whitacre College of Engineering is proud to educate young people to solve problems that help society through the application of math, science, and ingenuity.
 The college plays an important role in preparing a diverse and talented workforce for the nation, as well as providing new knowledge that will drive the economic vitality of the state and the nation.
-We are proud of our excellent, committed faculty who enjoy the world of ideas and technology, and sharing their passion for this profession with our students.
+We are proud of our excellent, committed faculty who enjoy the world of ideas and technology and sharing their passion for this profession with our students.

 The College of Human Sciences was one of the four original colleges at Texas Tech University at its founding in 1925.